Christianity in Saudi Arabia: Community today

+In 2018, Saudi Arabia had its first public Divine Liturgy celebrated by clergy of the Coptic church.

+In 2022, the taboo around Christmas trees lightened, allowing for open sales and decorations.

 Demographics

-According to Pew Research Center, the percentage of Christians in Saudi Arabia constitute 4.4% of the country’s population, however, the percentage of Saudi Arabian citizens who are Christians is zero de jure, as Saudi Arabia forbids religious conversion from Islam and punishes it by death.
+According to Pew Research Center, the percentage of Christians in Saudi Arabia in 2018 constituted 4.4% of the country's population.
+However, the percentage of Saudi Arabian citizens who are Christians is zero de jure, as Saudi Arabia forbids religious conversion from Islam and punishes it by death.

+In 2022, the number of Christians living in Saudi Arabia was estimated at 2.1 million; however, it was unknown how many are Protestants, Catholics or Orthodox Other estimates put this at over 2 million.

+Freedom of religion

+In 2023, the Open Doors World Watch List ranked Saudi Arabia as the 13th most difficult country to be a Christian or any type of non-Muslim.